Open access to scholarly knowledge in the digital era (chapter 6.2): A developing region perspective on global open access

 Repositories in Latin America: institutional, national, regional, and subject repositories

 Nine Latin American science and technology public agencies agreed in 2012 to develop national systems of repositories to coordinate funding, training, and national and regional cooperation.
-This system is known as LA Referencia, and has 1,431,703 full-text, peer-reviewed articles, theses, and research reports.
+These agencies also started a Latin American Federated Network of Institutional Repositories of Scientific Publications, known as LA Referencia, which has 1,431,703 full-text, peer-reviewed articles, theses, and research reports.

 Latin America has a historical tradition of participating in cooperative subject information systems with national focal points, usually located in research or government institutions, and coordinated by regional research and policy organizations.
 These cooperative information systems have evolved from providing online open access to bibliographic information to full-text availability of all kinds of contents.